-- Following the submission of accommodation letters to faculty: - If a student's reasonable accommodation is for a note taker, it is recommended the student let the instructor know as early as possible.
-The Office of Accessibility and Inclusion will provide a letter to the student which will need to be presented to the instructor.
+Following the submission of accommodation letters to faculty:

+- 1. If a student's reasonable accommodation is for a note taker, it is recommended the student let the instructor know as early as possible.
+DSS will provide a letter to the student which will need to be presented to the instructor.
 The instructor will make an anonymous announcement regarding the need for the note taker and offer a financial stipend.
-It is up to the student as to whether the student would like to remain anonymous or identify herself or himself to the note taker. - If a student receives alternative test taking procedures, the student should remind the instructor a week in advance so that arrangements can be made prior to the exam.
+It is up to the student as to whether the student would like to remain anonymous or identify herself or himself to the note taker. - 2.
+If a student receives alternative test taking procedures, the student should remind the instructor a week in advance so that arrangements can be made prior to the exam.
 The same rules will apply as in the classroom.
 Arrive on time for your exam.
 A student who shows up late for their scheduled exam will be held to the same standards as the rest of the class.
-Notify your instructor in advance if there is a conflict with the time of your scheduled exam. - If a student uses a laptop, software programs, or any other assistive technology to take an exam, notify the instructor a week in advance so that arrangements can be made. - In order to receive alternative textbooks in a timely manner it will be necessary to let the Office of Accessibility and Inclusion know several weeks in advance so that the publisher can be notified.
-Contact The Office of Accessibility and Inclusion for instructions on how to proceed with obtaining text books in alternate format.

-• A student having difficulties with accommodations may contact the Director of Accessibility and Inclusion to learn about steps that can be taken to resolve the issues here.
+Notify your instructor in advance if there is a conflict with the time of your scheduled exam.

+- 3. If a student uses a laptop, software programs, or any other assistive technology to take an exam, notify the instructor a week in advance so that arrangements can be made. - 4.
+In order to receive alternative textbooks in a timely manner it will be necessary to let DSS know several weeks in advance so that the publisher can be notified.
+Contact DSS for instructions on how to proceed with obtaining text books in alternate format. - 5.
+A student having difficulties with accommodations may contact the Director of Accessibility and Health Promotion to learn about steps that can be taken to resolve the issues here.